 A study of literature in the Old English and Middle English eras in historical context.
 Examines texts organized by topic, historical development, genre, or critical approach.
 Texts will be read in modern English translation but there will be some attention to Middle English originals, with editorial notes and assistance.

-3340 Cultural Criticism (3-3-0)

-Cross-listed as HUM 3310.
+3338 Introduction to Usability (3-3-0) Prerequisite: 3 hours of sophomore-level literature.
+Teaches methods for measuring the needs, wants and limitations of users in order to improve the web products that they use.
+3339 Digital Media Theory (3-3-0) Prerequisite: 3 hours of sophomore-level literature.
+An investigation of the history, relevant theories and implications of digital media in civil, social, educational, and/or workplace contexts.
+3340 Cultural Criticism (3-3-0) Cross-listed as HUM 3310.
 Credit may not be earned for both.
 Prerequisite: 3 hours of literature and 3 hours of philosophy.
 A survey of different ways of analyzing human culture.
 Students examine major schools of criticism and interpretation of society and its creative activity.
 This course is the gateway course for the BA in Humanities.
 May be repeated once for credit as topic varies.

-3341 Postcolonial Studies (3-3-0)

-Prerequisite: Three hours of literature.
+3341 Postcolonial Studies (3-3-0) Prerequisite: Three hours of literature.